opennextjs/opennextjs-aws/README.md

 This ensures that the Lambda handler remains at `index.mjs`.

+#### ISR

+By default, **NextServer** expect the ISR cache to be handled by the file system, but since we're in lambda, the file system is ephemeral.

+To solve this issue :

+- An Incremental Cache Handler is injected into Next Server using the `experimental.incrementalCacheHandlerPath` in `next.config.js`
+- The Cache Handler write and reads cached data from an S3 bucket
+- Since we cannot continue the execution of the lambda once we have returned data from the cache, we check for `x-nextjs-cache` on the response from the **NextServer** and if it's stale or miss, we just put the url in a SQS queue to trigger a revalidation.
+- A lambda is listening for SQS events and fire a `HEAD` request in preview mode for all the url that needs to be revalidated

+##### **Experimental** Cache Interceptor

+We also implemented an experimental cache interceptor.
+The goal of the interceptor is to return data from s3 directly without having to invoke **NextServer**.

+This approach is faster especially on cold starts, but it comes at a cost, middleware functions will not be called for intercepted routes.
+It is also more prone to breaking in future versions of next.

+If you want to try this feature, you need to set the environment variable `EXPERIMENTAL_CACHE_INTERCEPTION` to `true` when you run the server function.

 #### CloudFront distribution

 Create a CloudFront distribution, and dispatch requests to their corresponding handlers (behaviors).
 The following behaviors are configured: